Lala Sotto: MTRCB chairperson (2022–present)

 On July 31, 2023, Sotto summoned television personalities Vice Ganda and Ion Perez to her office following a controversial segment aired on the noontime variety show It's Showtime.
-The episode in question, broadcast on July 25 via A2Z, GTV, DZOE-TV, and DZOZ, featured Vice and Perez in a skit under the segment Isip Bata that allegedly included acts deemed indecent, especially given the presence of child participants.
+The episode in question, broadcast on July 25 via A2Z, GTV, DZOE-TV, and DWDB-TV, featured Vice and Perez in a skit under the segment Isip Bata that allegedly included acts deemed indecent, especially given the presence of child participants.
 The incident was cited by the MTRCB as potentially violating Section 3(c) of Presidential Decree No. 1986, which empowers the agency to regulate and classify television content.
 The MTRCB's action drew mixed responses from the public, particularly on social media.
 Some netizens questioned the impartiality of the summons, pointing out that Sotto did not similarly address a televised incident involving her parents—Tito Sotto and Helen Gamboa—who were seen kissing on the noontime show E.A.T. on TV5, aired on July 29.
 Images comparing the two incidents circulated online, prompting debates about equal application of regulatory standards.
 In a radio interview on Cristy Ferminute, Sotto clarified that E.A.T. was not issued a notice to appear before the board because the program's content did not warrant regulatory action.
 She emphasized that It's Showtime received a summons notice because its segment falls under the Parental Guidance (PG) classification and is broadcast live during noontime hours.
 Sotto further defended her parents, stating that public displays of affection between them have been consistent throughout their decades-long marriage, both in private and during television appearances since the early years of programs like Iskul Bukol and the original Eat Bulaga!
 She maintained that such behavior is characteristic of their relationship and long-standing public image.
 She also reiterated her position as MTRCB chair, asserting that her decisions regarding both It's Showtime and E.A.T. were made in accordance with established content standards and classification guidelines, not personal affiliations or public pressure.
 Social media users expressed a range of opinions.
 Some defended Vice and Perez, suggesting the act was innocuous and open to interpretation.
 Others supported Sotto's assertion on the consistent enforcement of regulations regardless of the individuals involved, calling on the MTRCB to continue upholding its mandate fairly.
 Supporters of the summons emphasized the importance of appropriateness, particularly in content intended for children, while some extended the conversation to include calls for regulating online and social media content that they felt also displayed indecent material.